EmpireJack/EmpireJack/README.md

 - 👋 Hi, I’m @EmpireJack
-- 👀 I’m curious by nature interested in technology, although I don't work in tech
+- 👀 I’m curious by nature, and interested in technology, although I don't work in tech
 - 🌱 I’m currently learning Python, and also have some basic knowledge of C++, Javascript, HTML, CSS
 - 💞️ I’m not particularly looking to collaborate on anything at the moment, but will advertise if that changes
 - 📫 How to reach me ?
 I DON'T REALLY WANT TO BE REACHED :-) 🦖